cdg720/emnlp2016/README.rst

 +--------+-----+-----+-----+-----+-----+-----+
 |# epochs| 37  | 47  |  38 | 29  | 45  | 43  |
 +--------+-----+-----+-----+-----+-----+-----+

+Note that the F1s are slightly (0.05-0.1) lower than they actually are.
+Between epochs during training, we evaluate a model with batch size 200, which allows faster but less accurate evaluation.
+Evaluating with batch size 10 leads recovers the full performance.

 +--------+-----+-----+-----+-----+-----+-----+
 |  semi  |Paper|  1  |  2  |   3 |    4|   5 |